 Non-FC woodland in Great Britain is supported by a range of grants for creating new woodland and managing existing woodland.
 The Woodland Grant Scheme (WGS) was introduced in 1988, at the same time as tax relief was phased out.
-In Scotland, WGS was replaced by SFGS in 2003.
-The statistics here exclude data from the SFGS.
-In England, WGS was closed to new applications in 2004 and the English Woodland Grant Scheme was launched in July 2005.
-In Wales, WGS will be replaced by Better Woodlands for Wales (BWW) in December 2005.
+In Scotland, WGS was replaced by the Scottish Forestry Grant Scheme (SFGS) in 2003.
+The English Woodland Grant Scheme (EWGS) was launched in July 2005 and Better Woodlands for Wales (BWW) in December 2005.